mateas/mateas.github.io/_posts/2019-10-31-Work-with-linked-templates.md

 date:   2019-10-31
 tags: [ARM, ARM-template]
 ---
 Linked templates is the ARM template feature that allows you to separate different resource deployments into simple and easy to use templates.
 A common pattern is to separate all individual resources into separate templates and then having one or multiple "parent" templates referenceing those individual ones.
-This is what Microsoft calls [_linked templates_](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-linked-templates#external-template).
+This is what Microsoft calls <a href="https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-linked-templates#external-template" target="_blank">_linked templates_</a>.

 The only issue with linked templates is that the template tha is being linked must be availbale on the Internet and cannot be supplied at deploytime together with the _parent_ template.